ziqinyeow/agno/README.md

 ## What are Agents?

-**Agents** are AI programs that execute tasks autonomously.
-They solve problems by running tools, accessing knowledge and memory to improve responses.
-Unlike traditional programs that follow a predefined execution path, agents dynamically adapt their approach based on context, knowledge and tool results.
+**Agents** are intelligent programs that solve problems autonomously.
+Unlike traditional programs that follow a predefined execution path, agents have memory, domain knowledge and tools and dynamically adapt their approach based on context and tool results.

 Instead of a rigid binary definition, let's think of Agents in terms of agency and autonomy.
 - **Level 0**: Agents with no tools (basic inference tasks).
 - **Level 1**: Agents with tools for autonomous task execution.
 - **Level 2**: Agents with knowledge, combining memory and reasoning.
 - **Level 3**: Teams of specialized agents collaborating on complex workflows.

 ## Example - Basic Agent

+The simplest Agent is just an inference task, no tools, no memory, no knowledge.

 ```python
 from agno.agent import Agent